 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Registration District No..... imary Redistration District No. Registered No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
+PLACE OF DEATH Registration District No...
+Comity 2.
+FULL NAME.....
+Leagth of residence in city or town where death occurred mes. da.
+How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS 3.
 SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
+COLOR OR RACE SINGLE, MARRIED, WIDOWED OR .16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-5A.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND or (OR) WIFE OF 1840 6.
+5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS DAYS If LESS than 1 day, ـسم 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
-CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer). (duration)......yra. (c) Name of employer 18.
+AGE YEARS If LESS than 1 MONTHS DAYS day,bra.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.
-10. NAME OF FATHER WAS THERE AN AUTOPSYT.
-11. BIRTHPLACE OF FATHER (CITY OR TOWN).
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY ..
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN).....
+WHAT TEST CONFIRMED DIAGNOSIST.
 (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER , 196) (Address) N. B.-Every item of its CAUSE OF DEATH in 13.
-BIRTHPLACE OF MOTHER (CITYLOR TOWN State the Dispass Causing Drami, or in depths from Violent Causes, state (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental Suicidal of (STATE OR COUNTRY) HOMICIDAL, (See reverse side for additional space.)
-14. -19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 20.
-UNDERTAK REGISTRAR
+MAIDEN NAME OF MOTHER 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN)......
+(STATE OR COUNTRY) HOMICIDAL.
+(See reverse side for additional space.)
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) 15.
+20. UNDERTAKER REGISTRAS